benhamner/Koalas/README.md

 Koalas
 ======

+**Koalas** is just starting off.
+It will provide a table-oriented datastructure to enable rapid prototyping and data analysis in C#

-Koalas is a Data.Frame (R)-inspired and pandas (python)-inspired C# library to enable efficient operations on a table-oriented data structure.
+Koalas is inspired by Data.Frame in R and Python's pandas package.